richeju/OrchestrationOasis/README.md

 # Orchestration Oasis

 Orchestration Oasis is an infrastructure automation project built around **Ansible**.
-It currently features roles for Docker, UFW, Fail2ban, pCloud, Semaphore, and Zerotier to help configure a Debian 12 server.
+It currently features roles for Docker, UFW, Fail2ban, pCloud, Semaphore, and Zerotier (using Docker Compose) to help configure a Debian 12 server.
 Windows hosts can also be provisioned using Chocolatey.
 A dedicated role installs Chocolatey, and another role installs the optional Chocolatey GUI.
 The list below tracks the remaining work before the first stable release.